EllaKaye/powerlifting/README.md

 I thought I'd be able to lift heavier, but wasn't having a good day.
 This, however, has spurred me on, and following this I decided to make yet another push to improve.
 Since then, I've been training one extra time a week, doing the three lifts with a friend who is also getting into strength training.
-In this sessions, I do one set of 10 reps at bar weight, one set of 8 reps at light weight, and three sets of 5 reps at somewhere between my medium/heavy weight.
+In these sessions, I do one set of 10 reps at bar weight, one set of 8 reps at light weight, and three sets of 5 reps at somewhere between my medium/heavy weight.
 At the time of writing this, I've been doing this three weeks, and am already feeling like it's making a difference, both to my strength and confidence.